-Whether you are a mining professional or contractor, or simply would like to know more about the equipment and machinery used in the mining industry, this article has been created to take you through the different equipment used in surface mining.
+Whether you are a mining professional, a contractor, or you would simply like to know more about the equipment and machinery used in the mining industry, this article has been created to take you through the different equipment used in surface mining.

 Surface mining & underground mining operations: what is the difference?